 5. Orangutan LCD

-The OrangutanLCD class and the C functions in this section provide a variety of ways of displaying data to the LCD screen of an 3pi or Orangutan LV-168, providing an essential tool for user interfaces and debugging.
-The library implements the standard 4-bit HD44780 protocol, and it uses the busy-wait-flag feature to avoid the unnecessarily long delays present in other 4-bit LCD Arduino libraries.
-It is designed to gracefully handle alternate use of the four LCD data lines.
+The OrangutanLCD class and the C functions in this section provide a variety of ways of displaying data to the LCD screen of an Orangutan robot controller (LV, SV, SVP, and X2) and 3pi robot, providing an essential tool for user interfaces and debugging.
+The library implements the standard 4-bit HD44780 protocol (except on the Orangutan X2, for which the 8-bit protocol is used), and it uses the busy-wait-flag feature to avoid the unnecessarily long delays present in other 4-bit LCD Arduino libraries at the time of this library’s release.
+It is designed to gracefully handle alternate use of the LCD data lines.
 It will change their data direction registers and output states only when needed for an LCD command, after which it will immediately restore the registers to their previous states.
-This allows the LCD data lines to function, for example, as pushbutton inputs and an LED driver on the 3pi and the Orangutan LV-168.
+This allows the LCD data lines to function, for example, as pushbutton inputs and LED drivers on the 3pi and Orangutans.

-For C and C++ users, the standard C function printf() is made available.
+For C and C++ users, the standard C function printf() from stdio.h is made available.
 See below for more information.

-For a higher level overview of this library and example programs that show how this library can be used, please see Section 5.c of the guide to Programming Orangutans from the Arduino Environment or Section 6.e of the Pololu AVR C/C++ Library User’s Guide.
+For a higher level overview of this library and example programs that show how this library can be used, please see Section 3.d of the Pololu AVR C/C++ Library User’s Guide.

 Reference